The Impact of Online Gaming

 Some scholars suggest the effects (or symptoms) of video game overuse may be similar to those of other proposed psychological addictions.
 Video game overuse may be like compulsive gambling, an impulse control disorder.

-“While there is not enough research to support that video games are inherently addictive, usage may become concerning when participating in a virtual reality takes the place of some adaptive activities.”
+“While there is not enough research to support that video games are inherently addictive, usage may become concerning.”

 Griffiths (2010) proposed that addiction has six components: salience, mood modification, tolerance, withdrawal, conflict, and relapse.
 Psycho-social dependence may revolve around the intermittent reinforcements of fulfilling the human desire “to belong,” provided by the game, in a much more ‘intoxicating’ format than that which real life has to offer.